Alamofire/Alamofire/Documentation/Usage.md

 #### Response JSON Handler

 The `responseJSON` handler uses the `responseJSONSerializer` to convert the `Data` returned by the server into an `Any` type using the specified `JSONSerialization.ReadingOptions`.
-If no errors occur and the server data is successfully serialized into a JSON object, the response `Result` will be a `.success` and the `value` will be of type `Any`.
+If no errors occur and the server data is successfully serialized into a JSON object, the response `AFResult` will be a `.success` and the `value` will be of type `Any`.

 ```swift
 Alamofire.request("https://httpbin.org/get").responseJSON { response in